Terra

 MacroFunction

 %cargo_prep_onlineEnables internet access for cargo.
-Replaces %cargo_prep and should be used in %prep
+Replaces %cargo_prep in %prep

 %cargo_license_onlineReplaces %cargo_license in %build